 are able to maintain 20-40 hour work weeks.
 Almost all of our students hold at least

 a part-time job while completing their coursework here at PCOM.
 Students must complete

 a total of 700 practicum hours in the second year of the MS program; therefore, many

 find it difficult to maintain a full-time position during the second year.
 However,

 Q: What is the job placement rate after completion of the program?

-Q: What can I do with a Master's degree in Counseling & Clinical Health Psychology from PCOM?
+Q: What can I do with a Master's degree in Mental Health Counseling from PCOM?

 For more information, contact:

 Coordinator of Distance Learning & Recruitment